123dsb-ux/Finaldata/README.md

 If you would like to use our model, please download the ultralytics framework. https://github.com/ultralytics/ultralytics/blob/main/ultralytics

-Performance comparison of different models on the Finaldata dataset
 ![Image text](https://github.com/123dsb-ux/Finaldata/blob/main/Figure.png)
+Performance comparison of different models on the Finaldata dataset.